-The Department of Biological Sciences administers four majors:
+The Department of Biology administers four majors:

-- Incorporate this body of information into the framework of modern evolutionary theory.
+In each of these majors, the curriculum is designed to: 1) explore the fundamental properties of life from the molecular to the community/ecosystem level, 2) critically evaluate life properties through rigorous application of the scientific method, and 3) incorporate this body of information into the framework of modern evolutionary theory.
 Laboratory and field work are important components of all four majors.